apache/yunikorn-site/docs/design/foreign_pod_tracking.md

 possible:
 - `Context.updateForeignPod()` and `Context.updateYunikornPod()`
-  - These will be merged, make sure new method has coverage for both Yunikorn and foreign pods
+  - These will be merged, make sure new method has coverage for both YuniKorn and foreign pods
 - `CreateTagsForTask()`
   - Determining whether pod is static or not
 - `Context.deleteForeignPod()` and `Context.deleteYunikornPod()`
-  - These will be merged, make sure new method has coverage for both Yunikorn and foreign pods
+  - These will be merged, make sure new method has coverage for both YuniKorn and foreign pods
 - `CreateAllocationForForeignPod()`
   - New helper method to build an `AllocationRequest`